- 500g potatoes

 - 45g butter

-1. Scrub the potatoes and chop into halves or quarters so they are all roughly the same size.
+1. Scrub the potatoes and chop them into halves or quarters so they are all roughly the same size.
 Place them in a large pan and cover with cold water.
 Add a pinch of salt.
 Cover and bring to the boil.
 Simmer for 10 mins till the potatoes are tender when pierced with a knife.
 Drain and refresh under cold water to stop them cooking.

 2. While the potatoes are coming to the boil, trim the leaves off the radishes (keep them) then wash and finely slice the radishes.
 Wash and finely shred a couple of the leaves.
 Place both in a large bowl.